PrisonTeam/Prison/knownissues_v3.2.x.md

 # To Do Items - During Alpha v3.2.4

+- Use the mine tag name over the mine's name if it exists.

+- TE Explosions does not produce exact counts.
+Have done extensive work to get this to work better, but can only get closer and has not bee exact.
+Not sure why at this time.

+- Optimize the handling of chat placeholder.
+They will always be the same for the whole server, so cache the PlaceholderKeys that are used.
+  - Partially done.
+The chat handler was updated, but the change could be pushed in to other existing code to improve the flexibility and resolve some of the weaknesses that may exist.

+- /mines set size <mineName> walls 0 is not refreshing.
+  - NOTE: Cannot refresh liners if size is 0.
+The reason for this is that a liner may not always fill the full edge.
+Therefore, a value of 0 cannot tell if there should be a liner block in that position.
+Normally a liner only replaces existing block when applying the liner, or it forces it so it fills the whole edge.
+If it's not normally forced, then it cannot be done.

-- Setup an on suffocation event listener so if a player gets stuck in a mine, tp them out to the spawn point.
+- DONE: Setup an on suffocation event listener so if a player gets stuck in a mine, tp them out to the spawn point.

-- placeholder {prison_rank} does not appear to be working outside of prison some times?
-It works when using the placeholder test function.
-But papi was not passing to to prison.
-1.15.2B environment.

 - Future Block Constraints: